frextrite/100-Days-of-ML-Code/Day 3/README.md

   - Always use tf.random_normal() instead of tf.zeros() to initialize weights and biases
   - GradientDescentOptimizer is slow to converge, use AdamOptimizer instead

+Update(July 12, 2018): Fixed code to use SGD correctly.
+Accuracy bumped up to 97.88%